SnehaJoshi11/UFOs/README.md

 #
 To resetting the filter, there are two options.
-User can either clear input manually by deleting input cell by cell or click the refresh button *UFO Sightings* that can be found at the top left corner of the page.
+User can either clear input manually by deleting input cell by cell or click the refresh link *UFO Sightings* that can be found at the top left corner of the page.
 After the filter is cleared, the user can use filter again.
 <p align="center">
 <img src="PNGs/UFO_sightings_link.png" width="30%" height="30%">
 </p>
 <p align="center">
-<i>Reset filter and refresh page link at the top left corner of the webpage. </i>
+<i>Reset filters and refresh page with UFO_sightings at the top left corner of the webpage. </i>
 </p>

 ## Summary

 This webpage does give a great overview of UFO sightings in the US, but it does have a few shortcomings.

-### Drawbacks
+- Instead of "UFO Sightings" reset link, we can add some functions which will reset page automatically.
+Also provide some "TOP" and "BOTTOM" functions to scroll page up and down to make it user friendly.

 - It does not have the functionality to add live data.

 - The data that is a part of the "data file" will stay the same unless and until someone change it.

-- Instead of "UFO Sightings" reset link, we can add some functions which will reset page automatically.
-Also provide some "TOP" and "BOTTOM" functions to scroll page up and down to make it user friendly.

 ### Recommendations for further analysis

+- **Input data.**
-- **Converting all input to lower case.** Adding line of code that would convert all letters to lower case from user input.
+  - By Adding a code that will convert all letters to lower case from user input.
 For example, no matter which format user used to type “CA” or “Ca” instead of “ca”, the code will still be able to process and find the results.
+  -  Also we can add some functinality that will change the user input to exact keys which will match the data.
+For example, if user type "st.louis" then it will automatically changed it to St.Louis or "mo" to "MO".

-- **Adding drop down-menu from the filter.** Also Sometimes users don’t know what exactly they are looking for in just exploring the web-page and its data.
-So We can increase the positive approach of user by adding drop-down menu, for the ease instead of guessing the options.
+- **Adding drop down-menu from the filter.**
+  -  Also we can add drop-down menu to the filters for the ease instead of guessing and exploring the options.